-- 1. In accordance with provisions of Section 5.8 of the Local Government Act 1995 establishes the Nyoongar Cultural Advisory Group and adopt the Terms of Reference as provided in Attachment 7;
+- In accordance with provisions of Section 5.8 of the Local Government Act 1995 establishes the Nyoongar Cultural Advisory Group and adopt the Terms of Reference as provided in Attachment 7;

-- 2. In accordance with provisions of Section 5.9 of the Local Government Act 1995, resolves that the Committee is to comprise of Elected Members, Staff and Other Persons;
+- In accordance with provisions of Section 5.9 of the Local Government Act 1995, resolves that the Committee is to comprise of Elected Members, Staff and Other Persons;

-- 3. In accordance with provisions of Section 5.10(1) (a) of the Local Government Act 1995 resolves that the Committee shall have as its Members;
+- 3. In accordance with provisions of Section 5.10(1) (a) of the Local Government Act 1995 resolves that the Committee shall have as its Members:

-- Three (2) Elected Members:
+- Three (3) Elected Members:

-- Cr
+- Shire President, Cr Christopher Antonio;

-- o Cr
+- o Cr Attila Mencshelyi; and

+- Cr Michael Ryan.

 - One representative from each of the following families:

 - Ryder

 - Garlett

-- o Stack
+- Stack

-- o Slater
+- Slater

 - McGuire

 - Kickett

 - Moody

 - o Davis

 - Two other Aboriginal and/or Torres Strait Islander Community Representatives

+- Member for Central Wheatbelt, State Legislative Assembly;

+- Member of the WA Police Force

-- Shire of Northam CEO or nominated Executive Manager.
+- Shire of Northam Chief Executive Officer or nominated Executive Manager.